SELF-Technology/self-chain-public/docs/Technical Docs/Security/Post_Quantum_Cryptography.md

 SELF Chain is implementing a comprehensive post-quantum cryptography (PQC) strategy to ensure long-term security against threats posed by quantum computing advancements.
 This document provides an overview of our approach to quantum-resistant security and current implementation status.

+> 🚧 **Development Notice**: Post-quantum cryptography implementation is currently in the design and planning phase.
+The features described here represent our architectural approach and roadmap.

 ## Multi-Layered Defense Strategy

 Our post-quantum security implementation leverages multiple complementary cryptographic approaches: